Engine Problem #1: Engine Won't Start

-It’s perhaps one of the most nerve-racking and common issues, nearly every driver has experienced that sinking feeling of turning the key and the engine failing to start as normal.
+It’s perhaps one of the most nerve-racking and common engine problems, nearly every driver has experienced that sinking feeling of turning the key and the engine failing to start as normal.
 You can usually conclude it’s a battery problem if the engine is clicking but there’s no crank.
 When there’s a crank, but still not start, you are looking at a fuel or ignition problem.

 Some other typical reasons engines fail to start include: